PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * not reset holding analysis jobs when stateChangeTime=modTime
+  * set stateChangeTime when job goes to holding for finished/failed
   * job chain for rc_test + gangarobot-rctest
   * added archivelogs
   * set tobeclosed to sub datasets of failed downstream jobs